With a Forest Carbon woodland two groups of people benefit: your organisation, and the rest of the world. That's everyone.

 What you get with your Forest Carbon woodland

-• Naming rights and guaranteed public access to your sites as well as site access for promotional events.
+• Signage and public access to your projects, as well as site access for promotional events.

 • Independent monitoring of the site to assess sequestration rates and to ensure good practice is being followed.